ekootemmanuel/DataCare/README.md

 # DataCare
-This is an Employee management system
+This is an Employee management web application

-# It contain s the following Functionalities.
+# It contains the following Functionalities.
 1. A page where an employee is given a contract
 2. A page where employee records are created.
 3. A page where the appraisal period is setup to be able to do an appraisal